FlatLang/Flat/README.md

 __Aim__

+  * Generate fancy code analytics with the [Nova Reactor](https://github.com/NovaFoundation/Nova-Reactor)
-  * Increase code reusability.
+  * Increase code reusability
-  * Ensure a smooth transition between running code on various operating systems.
+  * Ensure a smooth transition between running code on various operating systems
-  * Deliver a uniform exception handling environment.
+  * Deliver a uniform exception handling environment
-  * Simplify common tasks and concepts.
+  * Simplify common tasks and concepts

 Getting Started
 ===============

 __Pre-requisites__

-  * The early version of the compiler uses Java 1.8 or later.
+  * The early version of the compiler uses Java 1.8 or later
   * A windows/mac/linux machine

 __Installation for compiling to C__